BasileVu/AMT_project/README.md

 2. `docker-compose up --build`

 ## REST API

-Our API and the postman scripts can be found on our [wiki page](https://github.com/BenjaminSchubert/AMT_project/wiki/REST-API).
+Our API and its postman collection can be found on our [wiki page](https://github.com/BenjaminSchubert/AMT_project/wiki/REST-API).
+You can also find the postman collection (exported as collection v2) in the `scripts` folder.

+## JMeter script
+You can also find it in the `scripts` folder.
+With it, you cab test the functional behavior and measure performance of the server.
+The tests are based on the implemented REST API and include performance and concurrent operation testing.
+Before running them, make sure to setup the user variables by clicking on the `Test plan` icon.